Perfect Pairings

 Those interested in the history of Chico should definitely take a tour of Bidwell Mansion, the home of John Bidwell, founder of Chico, and his wife, Annie.
 Hour-long tours are offered of the three-story Victorian mansion and cover not only the history of the Bidwells and their home, but also regional history of both settlers and native tribes.
 Tours are currently available on a first come, first served basis on Wednesdays and Saturdays at 12pm and 3pm.
 Can't make the tour?
 The Visitor Center is open on the same days from 11am-3pm.

-Go for a Hike
+Take a Hike

 Just because January is one of the wetter months in Butte County doesn’t mean that it’s not a great time to get outside!
-The beloved Bidwell Park is one of the best places to start—whether you explore Lower Bidwell or Upper Bidwell, you’ll never be far from Chico, just in case a rain cloud just happens to roll through.
+The beloved Bidwell Park is one of the best places to start — whether you explore Lower Bidwell or Upper Bidwell, you’ll never be far from Chico, just in case a rain cloud just happens to roll through.
 And if you’re looking for hikes beyond Chico, there are plenty of great winter hikes around the rest of the county.